jsloyer/jsloyer/content/post/why-i-chose-hugo-over-wordpress-part2.md

 At this point you think you might be done but you aren't you need to setup GitHub Pages and a pipeline...

-I chose [Wercker](http://wercker.com) as my CI engine for this.
+I chose [Wercker](http://wercker.com) as my continuous delivery (CD) engine for this.
 It was incredibly easy to setup a pipeline to build the site as well as deploy the site back to GitHub.

 Before we get into the pipeline we need to setup the git project as a GitHub pages site.